these photos prove they have the best genes in the world

 The oldest of them is Luke, 41, followed by Chris, 39.
 Liam is 32 years old and they all came into the world thanks to the union of teacher Leonie and counselor Craig in the city of Melbourne.

-Setting the standard in entertainment was the firstborn who began his walk as an actor in “Neighbours”, a local series, for 10 episodes.
+Setting the standard in entertainment was the firstborn who began his career as an actor in neighborsa local series, for 10 episodes.

 Later, would have participations in other Australian programs and became very popular in that country.
 Recently, he could be seen playing a fictional version of Thor during a hilarious scene on ragnarok and it’s Ashley Stubbs on Westworld from HBO.